-The Full Board meets four times a year as do the sub-committees: Finance and General Purposes Committee, Learning, Teaching and Engagement Committee, Audit Committee and the HR & Remuneration Committee.
-The Nominations Committee is held as and when necessary.
+The Full Board meets four times a year as do the sub-committees: Finance and General Purposes Committee, Learning, Teaching and Engagement Committee, Audit Committee and the HR Committee.
+A separate Remuneration Committee has been set up and this and the Nominations Committee are held as and when necessary.
 All of these Committees are formally constituted with terms of reference.

 The Finance and General Purposes Committee inter alia recommends to the Board the College's annual revenue and capital budgets.
 The Learning, Teaching and Engagement Committee focuses on the quality of learning and teaching and the student experience.
 The Audit Committee meets with the College's external and internal auditors in attendance when required.
 The Committee considers detailed reports together with recommendations for the improvement of the College's systems of internal control and management's responses and implementation plans.
 Whilst the Principal attends meetings of the Audit Committee as necessary, they are not a member of the Committee.
-The Human Resources & Remuneration Committee comprises at least four non-executive members of the Board of Management.
-As well as staff matters, the committee is responsible for making recommendations to the Board on the remuneration and benefits of the Principal and other senior staff who fall outwith NRPA.
+The Human Resources Committee comprises at least four non-executive members of the Board of Management.
+The Remuneration Committee comprises the Chair of each of the Board, F&GP, Audit and HR committees, and is responsible for making recommendations to the Board on the remuneration and benefits of the Principal and other senior staff who fall outwith NRPA.

 It is planned that the Board and its sub-committees will participate in annual self-evaluation reviews of its performance.
 This will be facilitated by the Secretary to the Board using a self- evaluation questionnaire with all questions being discussed by the Board or Committee as a group and their consensus view recorded.
 Any actions for improvement will be noted and followed up at subsequent meetings of the Board or Committees.
-The evaluation of the effectiveness of individual members will be considered informally by the Chair of the Board or relevant Committee, and if concerns are noted they will follow these up with the member directly.
+The evaluation of the effectiveness of individual members, including the Principal who is a member of the board, will be considered informally by the Chair of the Board or relevant Committee, and if concerns are noted they will follow these up with the member directly.